 Our theory of pause termination is motivated by the observation that pause durations are typically brief, less than a couple of seconds.
 The importance of this observation for any theory of human timing arises from the considerable psychophysical and cultural evidence that the human sense of time operates with one set of processes for short time intervals, less than about 1.5 s, and other sets of processes for longer intervals.
-In the most elementary terms there is a phase transition in the experience of time.
-Time intervals less than 1.5 s enter are capable of producing an immanent sensation, a feeling, that supports our awareness of the subjective present.
+In the most elementary terms, there is a phase transition in the experience of time.
+Time intervals less than 1.5 s can produce an immanent sensation, a feeling, that supports our awareness of the subjective present.
 Time intervals greater than about 1.5 s enter awareness more through a process of deliberate reckoning.
-Fraisse (1984) casts the distinction in terms of time which is perceived versus time which is estimated with explicit memorial support.
+Fraisse (1984) cast the distinction in terms of time that is perceived versus time that is estimated with explicit memorial support.
 To be clear, this language hardly clarifies what is happening cognitively on the short side of the phase transition, as Fraisse's notion of time perceived is not operationally defined.
 It is exactly the kind of construct that, in the perspective of logical positivism, would be held as not meaning anything.
-This is not a criticism, however, as there may be no language to describe the human sense of brief, < 1.5 s, intervals of time that does not refer to holistic notions such as "being perceived" or "being felt".
-There has been some attempt to identify the sense of time on the short side of the phase transition with interoception (Wittman, 2009), and this may eventually lead to at least an understanding of the physiological correlates of the immanent experience of felt time.
+This is not a criticism, however, as there might be no language to describe the human sense of brief, <1.5-s intervals of time that does not refer to holistic notions such as "being perceived" or "being felt."
+There has been some attempt to identify the sense of time on the short side of the phase transition with interoception (Wittmann, 2009), and this might eventually lead to at least an understanding of the physiological correlates of the immanent experience of felt time.

 The most singular way in which people experience time passage as a feeling is perhaps through the phenomenon of rhythmic pulse.
 The emergence of rhythmic pulse is an example of temporal organization where successive beats are brought into relation with one another.
-An observation which is both globally and historically valid is that beat relatibility is significantly attenuated at tempi below 40 beats per minute (bpm) where the inter-beat interval exceeds 1.5 s.
-This fact is woven into the fabrication of analog metronomes (e.g. Seth Thomas) where it is simply impossible to position the sliding mass to produce a tempo below 40 bpm.
-Psychophysical studies of drumming (tapping) performance also confirm that, at tempi slower than 40 bpm, drumming performances tend to meander in tempo (Madison, 2001; Gilden & Marusich, 2009; Gilden & Mezaraups, 2021).
-The transition that occurs near 40 bpm may be visualized directly in Fig. 5 taken from Gilden and Marusich (2009).
-This figure depicts the time series of inter-beat intervals (interval between successive drum strikes) for performances in a continuation paradigm (no click track) from a single individual.
+An observation which is both globally and historically valid is that beat relatability is significantly attenuated at tempi below 40 beats per minute (bpm), where the interbeat interval exceeds 1.5 s.
+This fact is woven into the fabrication of analog metronomes (e.g., Seth Thomas), where it is simply impossible to position the sliding mass to produce a tempo below 40 bpm.
+Psychophysical studies of drumming (tapping) performance also confirm that, at tempi slower than 40 bpm, drumming performances tend to meander in tempo (Gilden & Marusich, 2009; Gilden & Mezaraups, 2021; Madison, 2001).
+The transition that occurs near 40 bpm might be visualized directly in Figure 5, taken from Gilden and Marusich (2009).
+This figure depicts the time series of interbeat intervals (interval between successive drum strikes) for performances in a continuation paradigm (no click track) from a single individual.
 Each performance consisted of 60 drum strikes after an induction period where the target tempo was introduced.
 The time series are evidently of two types.
-At tempi of 40 bpm and faster, the time series are stabilized around the target tempo, while at slower tempi, the time series execute what appears to be a random walk in instantaneous tempo.
-The interpretation here is that 40 bpm represents a critical point separating a phase of rhythmic feel from a phase of perceiving nothing more than a succession of unrelatable beats.
+At tempi of 40 bpm and faster, the time series are stabilized around the target tempo, while at slower tempi, the time series execute what appears to be a random walkin instantaneous tempo.
+The interpretation here is

+Time Series of Interbeat Intervals for Drumming Performances at Five Tempi that 40 bpm represents a critical point separating a phase of rhythmic feel from a phase of perceiving nothing more than a succession of unrelatable beats.
 This phase transition and how it is measured is discussed at length in Gilden and Mezaraups (2021).